icshwi/e3training/workbook/chapter01.md

 ## Assignments

-Please make sure you understand:
+* Make sure you understand:

-- How GNU Make and Makefiles work.
+  1. How GNU Make and Makefiles work.
-- How git submodules work.
+  2. How git submodules work.

 ---